Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Lack of full integration across all economic sectors.

-Link to circular economy and sustainability
+Link to resilience and sustainability

 The Sendai Framework promotes the concept of systemic resilience, which aligns with the circular economy: